ChouYuanjue/bibliotheca-runnel/data/fragments/topos-ai/index.md

 ### A. Beyond the Coproduct: The Power of Complete Topos Structure

-Following a fruitful discussion with Senior Zeng (曾学长), I realized that while the Coproduct is fundamental, it is only **one necessary part** of the Topos structure's true power.
+Following a fruitful discussion with Senior Zeng, I realized that while the Coproduct is fundamental, it is only **one necessary part** of the Topos structure's true power.
 The ultimate breakthrough of Topos AI lies in the **synergy of its complete set of foundational structures**, enabling a fully logical universe for computation:

 | Critical Topos Structure | Role in AI Breakthrough |
 | :--- | :--- |